spicyjack/public/notes/rust.md

     cargo new --vcs git --bin <project name>

-Create a new project to build a library file:
+Create a new project to build a library:

     cargo new --vcs git <project name>

+Compile a binary file via Cargo:

+    cargo build

 Compile and run a binary file via Cargo: